-Substance and alcohol use disorder are difficult to live with, but seeking informed and effective drug rehab in Pennsylvania is the first step toward freedom.
-Peace Valley Recovery provides comprehensive, individualized treatment programs for those looking to overcome their drug or alcohol addiction.
+Substance and alcohol use disorders are not easy to live with.
+Seeking drug rehab in Pennsylvania is the first step toward freedom.
+Peace Valley Recovery offers individualized treatment for those looking to overcome their drug or alcohol addiction.

 Drug and alcohol rehab is a term that encompasses a variety of kinds of addiction treatment.
-From residential services to outpatient programs, there is a type of drug rehab in Pennsylvania that can help you.
-No matter your story, whether this is your first time seeking treatment or you’ve tried to quit before, our team can work with you.
+Between the many choices you have, there is a type of drug rehab in Pennsylvania that can help you.
+It doesn’t matter what your story is.
+Whether this is your first time seeking treatment or you’ve tried to quit before, our team can work with you.

 Our compassionate staff at Peace Valley Recovery is here to help you every step of the way.
 There is no need to approach your stay at addiction treatment alone.
-From those first questions you have about which options might be right for you to the day you finish your program, we are available and ready to support you.
+We are here to support you, from those first questions you have to the day you finish your program.

 Are you looking to learn more about drug rehab in Pennsylvania?
 Do you have questions about the different types of treatment programs offered?
 Continue reading to get a better understanding of the variety of addiction treatment options available to you and what they can do.